-This provides General Liability and Professional Liability coverage for NCH EMS Students participating in the NCH Emergency Medical Technician (EMT) and Paramedic Programs for the 2022-23 class.
+This provides General Liability and Professional Liability coverage for NCH EMS Students participating in the NCH Emergency Medical Technician (EMT) and Paramedic Programs for the 2022-23 class commencing their internships on September 30, 2022.

 Coverage applies only with respect to liability arising from students' participation in the NCH Training Programs while doing clinical time in hospital units and during their field internships riding with NWC EMS Agencies.
 Village, its officials, employees and volunteers are covered as additional insureds with respect to liability arising out of preceptor services, the Training Program, the Training Services or the Field internships performed by or on behalf of the NCH, including its Students and preceptors, as well as equipment procured, owned, leased, hired or borrowed by the NCH in the Training Program.